ryyHardy/text-to-minecraft/README.md

 ## Setup (Dev)

-0. Own Minecraft Java Edition (version 1.20.4).
-More versions will be supported soon.
+0. Own Minecraft Java Edition (check [mineflayer](https://github.com/PrismarineJS/mineflayer) for supported versions).
+Bedrock Edition is not supported yet.
 You will also need an OpenAI API key.
-1. Clone the repository on your machine, and open the command line in that directory.
+1. Clone the repository on your machine, and open a command line in that directory.
 2. Substitute your OpenAI key in `.env.sample` and rename that file to `.env`.
 3. Run `npm install` to install dependencies.
 4. Run `npm start` and this will open the desktop app.